Balaji-Ganesh/CrowdHelp-Blockchain-based-crowdfunding-platform/README.md

 _(Specially)_

 - To my friend [ShivRaj](https://github.com/shivrajbande) for his valuable support and ideas.
 - Finally, to Omniscient, without whom, this project doesn't even reach this stage.
-All are **HIS** supports.
+All is **HIS** grace, nothing is mine.